 For so long, people have neglected their mental health while prioritizing their physical well-being.
 The reasons for the neglect are vast and often personal, but for many people, addressing their issues feels like an admittance to having problems society often stigmatizes (1).

-The truth is, all of us will struggle with our mental health at some point in our lives, and when your mental health suffers, it can manifest in some not-so-pleasant ways.
+The truth is, all of us will struggle with our mental health at some point in our lives, and when our mental health suffers, it can manifest in some not-so-pleasant ways.
 Untreated mental illness can take over your life; it can affect your relationships, career, and physical health.

 Taking care of yourself mentally requires a fair bit of self-reflection.
 You have to observe your emotions and the motivations behind them.
 From there you can figure out how to nurture yourself and get the attention you need through radical acts of self-care.

-Make Sleep a Priority
+1. Make Sleep a Priority

 About 1 percent of the human population is physically capable of running on just a few hours of sleep a night (2).
 The rest of us need to clock in around eight to nine hours of slumber to fully function physically and mentally.
 Sleep deprivation is a huge contributor to mental health issues.
 Yet, because of our busy lifestyles and reliance on artificial light, about 40 percent of us aren’t getting the rest we need every night (3).

 Making healthy sleep a priority in your life may seem silly.
 After all, in a world where time is money, spending it asleep feels like a waste.
 However, if you aren’t getting enough sleep, you impede your ability to think clearly.
 Driving while sleep-deprived can be as dangerous as driving while intoxicated.
-Sleep concerns are often co-occurring with various mental health issues, including depression, anxiety, and ADHD.
-So, as silly as it may seem at first glance, just try out prioritizing your rest and see how much your waking life improves.

 Sleeping well at night means performing well the next day.
 If sleep is an issue for you, start with the mattress.
 You may not be getting the amount of support you need, which leads to nights full of tossing and turning then back pain in the morning.
 Find a mattress that complements your sleep style and you’ll likely see an increase in both the quality and time of your sleep.